joe-reed/adr-tips/README.md

 ### Cite your sources 🧐
 If stating facts about options, link to supporting evidence.

-If an article was useful to you, provide it - the age of the article or newer articles from the same author could both be useful context when revisiting the decision.
+If an article was useful to you, provide it - the age of the article or newer articles from the same author could be useful context when revisiting the decision.

 Provide numbers if you can.

 ### Avoid passive voice 🗣️
-Things don’t happen by themselves - they’re decisions made by a person or team, so call them out as such and be clear.
+Things don't happen by themselves - they're decisions made by a person or team, so list them as such and be clear.

-If the decision is driven by opinions or rulings of a specific person/people external to the team don’t avoid naming them.
-This allows for a change of direction in the future if the person changes their mind or leaves the company.
+If the decision is driven by opinions or rulings of a specific person/people external to the team, name them.
+This allows for a change of direction in the future if this person changes their mind or leaves the company.

-Don’t make it personal - keep it factual and check with the person that you have accurately represented their stance.
+Don't make it personal - keep it factual and check with the person that you have accurately represented their stance.

 Avoid nebulous concepts such as "the business" - be specific about the team or person to allow a future reader to return to them with questions in a new context.